Redacted77/Image_Book/image_Book/ReadMe.txt

 Image Book
-is a Gallery with minimal functionality has a Default image set, but the user can change it to a different folder form the menu bar, open folder. it uses pyside6 for the GUI and PIL for image process. it is separated into 3 files first is main.py, zoom_on_image.py and image_select.py.
+is a Gallery with minimal functionality has a Default image set, but the user can change it to a different folder form the menu bar, open folder. it uses pyside6 for the GUI and PIL for image process. it is separated into 3 files main.py, zoom_on_image.py and image_select.py.

 -main.py
 this is where the application is initialized and where you can run it.